s1h2u3b4h5a6m7-ops/investorlens/STATE.md

 ## Changelog

+- **v6.3 / Phase 4 Session 2g: card weight, tone and motion.** Opening
+  verification clean (only STATE.md moved since the 2f-hf seal, v6.2, parachute 19/19, `storyMode:true`).
+Five files: `js/icons.js` 11,382 -> 12,553;
+  `js/forces.js` 10,119 -> 11,019; `js/home.js` 23,212 -> 23,917; `js/story.js`
+  44,447 -> 44,526; `css/components.css` 58,752 -> 63,471. **No SQL, no data
+  change.** Browse buttons became cards on three grids while the force-detail filter row stayed a chip row; force-detail companies became tone-tinted cards counted from stored `tag_type`; the value-chain reveal shortened to .26s inside the layer with no animation disabled; compare groups gained marks including one new Defence & Aerospace glyph.
+Paint oracle re-run in full (17/17) because the animation timing was touched — the Session AC rule that only `#canvas` may disable `.fade-item` is asserted intact.
+Two new CONTRACT invariants: card styling is scoped by container, and tone is counted rather than inferred.
 - **v6.2 / Phase 4 Session 2f-hf: the honest failure state.** Opening
   verification clean (main byte-identical to the 2e seal, STATE v6.1, parachute 19/19, `storyMode:true` as expected).
 Three files: `js/story.js` 41,715 ->